What is purple tea?

 Feel good about drinking it, and the farmers thank you.

 Kenya produces a lot of tea, and it's their #1 cash crop.
 But there has been a downward trend in the prices of the staple black teas that Kenya mainly produces.
-It was either bite the bullet and accept lower income, or find another way...a new niche that Kenya could be market leaders.
+It was either bite the bullet and watch income drop, or find another way...a new niche that Kenya could be market leaders.
 They took the chance and....

 25 years after the first hybrids appeared, Kenya's farmers are starting to ramp up production for export.
 And the great thing is, even with the amazing health benefits provided by this tea, it only costs a few dollars more than most teas.
 In fact, you would think the price for purple tea would be much higher based on the unique benefits it provides.
 Needless to say, by purchasing purple tea you are putting your support behind the farmers who have waited 25 years to bring this tea to market.